 “The project aims to create one of the most far-reaching collaborative photography exhibitions in history.” — Magnum Photos

 “My photo selected by the jurors for the Portrait of Humanity 2020 Shortlist was taken during a second line procession in the Treme neighborhood of New Orleans.
-It is titled Man with Cigar.
-The Tremé neighborhood is one of oldest African American neighborhoods in the U.S. and home to Congo Square, an area where enslaved blacks were allowed to congregate on Sundays to play music and sell goods.
-The Tremé is also the birthplace of jazz and has long been a fecund source of cultural creativity.
-Famous musicians born in the Tremé include Louis Armstrong, Buddy Bolden, Sidney Bechet, Kermit Ruffins, Troy “Trombone Shorty” Andrews among many others.” —Jon Wollenhaupt
+The Tremé is one of oldest African American neighborhoods in the U.S. and home to Congo Square, and is the birthplace of jazz.
+Famous musicians born in the Tremé include Louis Armstrong, Buddy Bolden, Sidney Bechet, and Troy “Trombone Shorty” Andrews among many others.” —Jon Wollenhaupt

 About Portrait of Humanity